JeffT13/CS_EcoSimulator/README.md

 ## Abstract

 Counter-Strike : Global Offensive (CSGO) is a tactical first-person-shooter (FPS) for PC whose defusal gamemode is the core of one of the largest eSports in the world.
 In CSGO, the economy system dictates the tools at the disposable of otherwise essentially equal sides in each round.
-I propose a stochastic process modeling the economy of a CSGO half in Python which calculates the odds of winning each round, as well as other events that can take place in a round, as a function of the economic rules, the gamestate and the team economic strategy.
+I propose a stochastic process modeling the economy of a CSGO half in Python which calculates the odds of winning each round, as well as other events that can take place in a round, as a function of the economic rules, the gamestate and the team economic strategy (currently static).
 I use this to build a Monte Carlo Markov Chain simulation which should allow for exploration of the ramifications of changes to either:
     - The economic system/ruleset in the competitive defusal gamemode CSGO
     - The buying strategy of a team or teams.

 Disclaimer: This is a WIP.
-In some of the writing I write what I plan to do as if I have done it.
+I can basically guarantee there are bugs.

+**If anyone knows reading this is familiar with how to aquire parsable CSGO match data (on pro/semi-pro teams) such as those returned in the round notation discussed at the end feel free to reach out and email me**

 ## Introduction